 Basically, it boils down to “When this happens in one app” > “Do this in another app”.

-Add Next Training Plan - Add next training plans by copying from another client.
+- Add Next Training Phase - Add next training phases by copying from another client.

 Trainerize provides support for the use of the Shared Zaps.
 Any other connections made with Zapier will be supported by Zapier's help team.